GateNLP/weka-wrapper/README.md

 This makes it possible to invoke Weka and use a separately trained Weka model in the GATE LearningFramework plugin (Weka cannot be directly used with this plugin because there is no way to combine the licenses of all dependencies together with Weka.)

+## Applying a model to individual instances

+## Training a model from an ARFF file